secondstory/ofxDSHapVideoPlayer/README.md

 * Sample Hap video files are available on http://renderheads.com/product/hap-for-directshow/

 * ofxDSHapVideoPlayer now supports snappy compression, but the performance is not as snappy.

+* This addon works with openFrameworks 0.9.0.
+For 0.8.4, use release 1.0.0 (https://github.com/secondstory/ofxDSHapVideoPlayer/releases/tag/v1.0.0)